-Bankruptcy filings in federal court dropped 12 percent in fiscal year 2013.
-But consumers still reeling from the economic collapse continue to seek shelter using either a Chapter 7 or Chapter 13 protection (you can learn more about the difference between the two here and here).
+Bankruptcy filings in federal court have dropped nearly 35 percent in the past five years.
+But consumers still reeling from the economic collapse continue to seek shelter using either a Chapter 7 or Chapter 13 protection.
 These tools can help veterans in financial distress get their overall fiscal health back on track.
-But they do come with some negative consequences, which generally includes a sizable hit to your credit score.
+But they do come with some negative consequences, which generally include a sizable hit to your credit score.

 Boosting Your Credit

 One of the biggest obstacles to getting a VA loan after bankruptcy is a consumer’s credit score.
 Spending those two years after the discharge working on credit repair is critical, as is making on-time payments.

 If you need some direction about financial challenges, check out the Lighthouse Program at Veterans United.
 They work with veterans and active military at no cost to create a plan to overcome hurdles and get on the path to loan prequalification.